Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Windows.md

 After you are comfortable with issuing your CAT on testnet, you may wish to move to mainnet.
 Please keep in mind that there are extra risks inherent to publishing code on a public blockchain.
 If your CAT and/or TAIL have not been created securely, your funds could potentially be bricked or stolen. **Proceed with caution.**

 That said, issuing a CAT to mainnet isn't very different from issuing one to testnet.
-You'll still need a synced full node.
-You can also run off of the `main` code branch.
+You can continue to run off of the `main` code branch, using the light wallet.

 When you are ready to issue your CAT to mainnet, the first step is to run `chia configure -t false`, which will instruct Chia to switch your configuration to mainnet.